 Did I mention synths?
 Yeah I love synths.
-Over 25 years I've collected some of my favourites into a little studio.
+Over 25 years I've collected a few of my favourites.
 Computers have made electronica ubiquitous in modern music, but there's still nothing like getting hands-on with the physical instruments.

 That's all the big stuff; there are always odds and ends going on too.
 Lately I'm obsessed with moth orchids, Rubik's Cubes and genetic genealogy.
-I've just started a regular email of interesting things: join in with 💥BLAST!
+I write a regular email of interesting things: join in with 💥BLAST!